 The simple Calloway Mills hi-bye mat has a little personality to it, displaying a different word depending on your perspective.

 Or add some more personality with Muikoo’s mats.
 One option says, “Unless You Have Tacos, Tequila, Girl Scout Cookies or My Amazon Package, Go Away.”
 Another says “Speak Friend and Enter” in “Lord of the Rings” script.

-With all the clever options out there, there’s no need to give a boring welcome mat.
+With all the clever options out there, there’s no need to give a boring doormat for your friends’ new house.